sofifernandez/ringo_app_new/README.md

 # This is Ringo :ring:

 An ecommerce project I developed for my reactJS course in CoderHouse.
 You can check out the deployment [here](https://ringo-app.netlify.app/).
 This is actually my friend's side business, which you can follow [here](https://www.instagram.com/ringo.orfebreria/?hl=es).
+Keep in mind that this is artisanal work and each ring or earing is constructed upon an order is placed, so it does not actually function with product stock.
+Nevertheless, stocks were added as a learning tool.

 A little backstory...
-I am a Microbiologist from Uruguay, but I have always loved computers and IT.
+I am a Microbiologist :microscope: from Uruguay, but I have always loved computers and IT.
 It all took off when I had to analyze microbiota data for my PhD, there was no going back after that.

 ## Let's do this :muscle: